nabbisen/apimock-rs/docs/CONFIGURE.md

 ### Properties

+#### `general.address`

+IP Address listened to by server.

+**Default**: "127.0.0.1"

+#### `general.port`

+Port listened to by server.

+**Default**: 3001

 #### `general.dyn_data_dir`

 If set, URL path without statically defined path matched is converted to file path in this directory.
 Server tries to find it out as either `.json` or `.json5`.
 When found, server returns the content as JSON response.

 **Default**: empty

 It works even without config toml.
 It is config-less mode.

 #### `url.data_dir`

 Data directory used as where to look up files when HTTP response is built.

 **Default**: executable directory

 #### `url.data_dir_query_path`

 Data directory can be switched manually via HTTP request.
 Access to http://127.0.0.1/(`url.data_dir_query_path`) to get the current value.
 Access to http://127.0.0.1/(`url.data_dir_query_path`)/some/path to change it.

 **Default**: "@@"

 #### `url.path_prefix`

 Static paths are dealt with as those who have the prefix.
 Convenient when your service has path prefix.

 **Default**: empty

 #### `url.headers`

 HTTP headers such as `Authorizaton: xxx` on auth and `Location: xxx` on redirection.
 You can reuse them and easily attach headers in `url.paths` by defining here.

 **Default**: None

 #### `url.paths`